15 Best FromSoftware Games Ever Released

 Armored Core is a third-person shooter mecha series that initially debuted on Sony’s Playstation back in 1997.
 Unfortunately, the series has come to a halt in 2013, and nothing new was heard ever since.

-The game centers around a silent protagonist who controls the Armored Core and has to finish several missions for his clients.
+The game centres around a silent protagonist who controls the Armored Core and has to finish several missions for his clients.
 As players complete missions, they gain credits that enhance their Armored Core and unlock other opportunities to make cash.

 The gameplay is pretty similar to the likes of Konami’s Zone of the Enders, and Mobile Suit Gundam: Federation vs. Zeon, but the game has this fast action pacing that nudges players to be quicker as enemies aren’t playing around.